matteodepalo/hubot-divshot/README.md

 ## Usage

-`hubot divshot promote as-phoenix` will promote as-phoenix from staging to production
+`hubot divshot promote appname` will promote appname from staging to production

 ## Debugging